Yarik0urWorld/train_emulator/README.md

       Note: You need internet connection to install the game.

-   2. Installer will do anything automatically: install and prepare Python, install needed packages and make link.
+   2. Installer will do anything automatically: install and prepare Python, install needed packages and make a link.
-   3. If path to your user folder contains non-AICII and non-russian symbols, link won't be created.
+   3. If path to your user folder contains non-ASCII and non-russian symbols, link won't be created.
 You must create it by yourself, or don't use it.
 You can run game using RUN.bat in "Data" folder on your desktop.